top of page

 These features parallel the hallmarks of autism in humans: differences in social communication, restricted or repetitive behaviors, and sensory sensitivities.

 Researchers have also noted genetic links.
-For example, a study of Bull Terriers found a cluster of repetitive tail-chasing behavior, suggesting a potential hereditary factor resembling compulsive or autism-like traits.
+For example, a study of Bull Terriers found a cluster of repetitive tail-chasing behavior, suggesting a potential hereditary factor and the role of genetic variations resembling compulsive or autism-like traits.

 Why Diagnosis Cannot Be Direct